A model for complex analytic equivariant elliptic cohomology from quantum field theory: Abstract

 \section{Abstract}

-We construct a geometric model for complex analytic equivariant elliptic cohomology for all compact Lie groups~$G$.
-Cocycles are functions on a rigorously defined space of dimensionally reduced classical fields for the two-dimensional gauged $\sigma$-model with $\mc{N} = (0, 1)$ supersymmetry.
-This connection to physics provides means of constructing privileged cocycles.
-Given a representation~$R$ of a group~$G$, the partition function of an $R$-valued free fermion theory (made rigorous by $\zeta$-regularization) yields a cocycle representative of the equivariant elliptic Euler class.
-For $G=U(n)$ and $R$ its standard $n$-dimensional representation, we identify this Euler cocycle with the character of the level~1 loop group representation of~$LU(n)$.
-Finally, in the special case of $G = U(1)$, the Euler cocycle encodes the group law of the (dual) elliptic curve.
-This provides a geometric and physical manifestation of the elliptic formal group law central to the homotopy theoretic construction of elliptic cohomology.
+We construct a global geometric model for complex analytic equivariant elliptic cohomology for all compact Lie groups.
+Cocycles are specified by functions on the space of fields of the two-dimensional sigma model with background gauge fields and $\mc{N} = (0, 1)$ supersymmetry.
+We also consider a theory of free fermions valued in a representation whose partition function is a section of a determinant line bundle.
+We identify this section with a cocycle representative of the (twisted) equivariant elliptic Euler class of the representation.
+Finally, we show that the moduli stack of $U(1)$-gauge fields carries a multiplication compatible with the complex analytic group structure on the universal (dual) elliptic curve, with the Euler class providing a choice of coordinate.
+This provides a physical manifestation of the elliptic group law central to the homotopy-theoretic construction of elliptic cohomology.